-20. A ceiling applies to the contracting and guaranteeing by the central government, the BOM, or other agencies on behalf of the central government of new nonconcessional borrowing debt with nonresidents with original maturities one year or more.
+20. A ceiling applies to the contracting and guaranteeing by the public sector with nonresidents with original maturities of one year or more.
 The ceiling applies to debt and commitments contracted or guaranteed for which value has not yet been received.
+This applies to private debt for which official guarantees have been extended and which, therefore, constitute a contingent liability of the public sector.
+The public sector comprises the central government and the Bank of Mongolia.

-However, with respect to swap arrangements with People's Bank of China, only amounts actually drawn under such arrangement would count toward the ceiling and all such drawings, regardless of the duration, would be considered to have an original maturity of more than one year.
-Secondary market transactions of Oyu Tolgoi tax-prepayment loans with nonresidents are not considered external financing for the purpose of the program.
+21. However, with respect to swap arrangements with People's Bank of China, only amounts actually drawn under such arrangement would count toward the ceiling and all such drawings, regardless of the duration, would be considered to have an original maturity of more than one year.
+Secondary market transactions of Oyu Tolgoi tax prepayment loans with nonresidents are not considered external financing for the purpose of the program.

-- 21. The definition of debt, for the purposes of the program, is set out in Executive Board Decision No. 12274, Point 9, as revised on August 24, 2000 (see Annex I). - 22.
-Excluded from the ceiling are (i) the use of Fund resources; (ii) lending from the World Bank, the Asian Development Bank, and the International Fund for Agricultural Development; (iii) debts incurred to restructure, refinance, or prepay existing debts, to the extent that such debt is incurred on more favorable terms than the existing debt; (iv) concessional debts; and (vi) any togrog-denominated treasury bill and government bond holdings by nonresidents. - 23.
-For program purposes, the guarantee of a debt arises from any explicit legal obligation of the central government, the BOM, or other agencies on behalf of the central government to service a loan in the event of nonpayment by the recipient (involving payments in cash or in kind), or indirectly through any other obligation of the central government, the BOM, or other agencies on behalf of the central government to finance a shortfall incurred by the loan recipient. - 24.
-For program purposes, a debt is concessional if it includes a grant element of at least 35 percent, calculated as follows: the grant element of a debt is the difference between the net present value (NPV) of debt and its nominal value, expressed as a percentage of the nominal value of the debt.
-The NPV of debt at the time of its contracting is calculated by discounting the future stream of payments of debt service due on this debt.
-The discount rates used for this purpose are the currency specific commercial interest reference rates (CIRRs). published by the Organization for Economic Cooperation Development (OECD).
-For debt with a maturity of at least 15 years, the ten-year-average CIRR will be used to calculate the NPV of debt and, hence, its grant element.
-For debt with a maturity of less than 15 years, the six-month average CIRR will be used.
+22. The definition of debt, for the purposes of the program, is set out in Executive Board Decision No. 12274, Point 9, as revised on August 31, 2009 (Decision No. 14416-(09/91)) (see Annex I).

+23. Excluded from the ceiling are (i) the use of Fund resources; (ii) lending from the World Bank Group, the Asian Development Bank, and the International Fund for Agricultural Development; (iii) debts incurred to restructure, refinance, or prepay existing debts, to the extent that such debt is incurred on more favorable terms than the existing debt; (iv) concessional debts; and (vi) any togrog-denominated treasury bill and government bond holdings by nonresidents.

+24. For program purposes, the guarantee of a debt arises from any explicit legal obligation of the public sector to service a loan in the event of nonpayment by the recipient (involving payments in cash or in kind), or indirectly through any other obligation of the public sector to finance partially or in full any shortfall incurred by the loan recipient.

+25. For program purposes, a debt is concessional if it includes a grant element of at least 35 percent, calculated as follows: the grant element of a debt is the difference between the present value (PV) of debt and its nominal value, expressed as a percentage of the nominal value of the debt.
+The PV of debt at the time of its contracting is calculated by discounting the future stream of payments of debt service due on this debt.
+The discount rates used for this purpose are the currency specific commercial interest reference rates (CIRRs), published by the Organization for Economic Cooperation Development (OECD).
+For debt with a maturity of at least 15 years, the ten-year-average CIRR will be used to calculate the PV of debt and, hence, its grant element.
+For debt with a maturity of less than 15 years, the sixmonth average CIRR will be used.
 To both the ten-year and six-month averages, the same margins for differing repayment periods as those used by the OECD would continue to be added (0.75 percent for repayment periods of less than 15 years, 1 percent for 15 to 19 years, 1.15 percent for 20 to 29 years, and 1.25 percent for 30 years or more).
 Loans provided by a private entity will not be considered concessional unless accompanied by a grant or grant element provided by a foreign official entity, such as both components constitute an integrated financing package with a combined grant element equal to at least 35 percent.